ericrovtar/ericrovtar.github.io/_posts/2014-05-17-fighting-for-control-(godzilla-2014).md

 We must recognize what we have control over (our own actions, our words, our thoughts) and focus on controlling those for the betterment of ourselves and others.

-But, then &ndash; and more importanatly &ndash; we must recognize what we don't have control over.
+But, then &ndash; and more importantly &ndash; we must recognize what we don't have control over.
 Let God worry about those things.
 Let the plan play out as it’s meant to.
 Trust enough to “let them fight.”